 - Health and wellness concerns associated with super-fruits, super-greens, super-grains, and raw food.

-Tyson Foods, for example, has invested a 5% stake in Beyond Meat.
-Google Ventures invested in Impossible Burgers, a company that works to recreate an animal at a molecular level and takes culinary technology to a new level.
-These burgers can be found in restaurants in New York, Los Angeles, and San Francisco and are made from wheat, coconut oil, potatoes, and heme— a plant based iron molecule that makes this burger look “bloody.”
+Large food processing companies are hopping on the meatless bandwagon.
+Tyson Foods has invested a 5% stake in Beyond Meat.
+Google Ventures invested in Impossible Burgers, whose signature is a plant-based iron molecule that makes this burger look “bloody.”
 Some other companies include Gardein, known for their bestselling meatless meatballs and fishless fish fillet.
-Simply Balanced and Trader Joe’s have even created their own chicken-less chicken tenders.

 Meatless vs Meat: is it better for you?

-While there are a few products on the market that may be able to provide an equal serving of protein, it is important to review the full ingredient panel to see how the rest of the nutritional profile measures up.
+While there are a few products on the market that may be able to provide an equal serving of protein, how does the rest of the nutritional profile measure up?

 How does the taste of meatless options compare to the real thing?

 While all of these meatless meat options have branded their products very well, we were still a bit skeptical.
-Is it possible for meatless hamburgers can really compare to a juicy, lean ground beef burger?
-We decided the only way to determine if meatless meat products were a viable substitute for meat products was to try them ourselves.
+Is it possible that a meatless hamburger can compare to a lean ground-beef burger?
+We decided the only way to determine this was to try them ourselves.
 The D2D team took a field trip to Whole Foods and bought an assortment of meatless products.
-Sadly, we must report, overall, prepackaged meatless meat fell short of the real thing.
+We report, that overall, prepackaged meatless meat fell short of the real thing.
 Depending upon the cooking process, the meatless burgers did not elicit the same positive response that a cheeseburger typically does from our hungry families at dinner.